FINAL SALE - No returns, no exchanges.

 Eventually, one can engage in sports hernia physical therapy.
 Rehab for sports hernia care focuses on improving the strength and flexibility of one’s abdominal and inner thigh muscles.
 This is a major component of how to prevent a sports hernia injury going forward.

 In some cases, a cortisone injection may be needed to ease hernia in the groin area symptoms.
-If that and other non-surgical sports hernia treatment methods fail to bring relief, surgery may be needed for sports hernia repair.
+If that and other non-surgical sports hernia treatment methods fail to bring relief, surgery may be needed.

 Wearing these compression shorts can make sports hernia surgery recovery more pleasant.
 In addition, the fact that the support is geared toward athletic use means one can wear them for added groin hernia support during sports hernia surgery rehab.